ChaosHunterOK/Varsaturaball-Master/README.md

 If you want to make your bot like Varsaturaball here are the steps:

+1. Open the Varsaturaball-Source-Code file
-1. Put your bots token in token.txt
+2. Put your bots token in token.txt
-2. Press Start.bat
+3. Press Start.bat

 And thats all